CS21B043/AI-Agent-Hackathon/PITCH-README.md

     * **Objectivity:** Using automated tests for evaluation aims for objective assessment of code correctness, reducing potential human grading bias.
     * **Transparency (Area for Growth):** While logs exist, future versions could enhance transparency by explaining *why* an assignment was personalized in a specific way based on past feedback.
     * **Fairness:** The personalization aims to help students based on their *demonstrated* needs.
 HITL helps mitigate potential biases that could arise from the AI model itself.
 Careful prompt engineering and teacher review are key.
-    * **Privacy & Security:** Handling student code and performance data requires care.
-Using environment variables for keys is a first step; robust data handling policies and secure infrastructure would be needed for production deployment.

 ### Solution Quality & Alignment (Covered in Technical README)